Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: HOI Simulation

-To constrain the interaction regions, we further map the 74 predefined human keypoints from 4DHOISolver to the 52 joints of the humanoid model.
-We use the annotated keypoint pairs as GT contact labels and treat force feedback as predicted contact labels during training, computing the corresponding discrepancies between them.
+\textbf{KP Label Reward}.
+To constrain interaction regions, we map the 87 predefined human keypoints from 4DHOISolver to the 52 humanoid joints.
+We use the annotated keypoint pairs as ground-truth (GT) contact labels $\hat{c}$ and treat the simulated force feedback as predicted labels $c$.
+The discrepancy is penalized specifically for active GT contacts: